quaelin/particl/README.md

 ## Features

 * Small, no dependencies
-* Enables programming patterns that reduce the need for deeply nested callbacks, and even ones that would be cumbersome to implement clearly with Promises.
+* Allows you to _clearly_ code using a variety of async control flow patterns, even ones that would be cumbersome to implement clearly with just Promises.

 ## Install
 ```